dell-democenter/dell-democenter.github.io/0499/Readme.md

 is fresh installed and has just the "vcenter01" configured. it is doing VADP protection of all vsphere vm's, so if you mess something up, stay cool, you have a backup.

+## ddmc
+fresh deployed, nothing configured

+## DPA
+fresh deployed, nothing configured

+## DPC
+fresh deployed, nothing configured

+## powerstore
+fresh deployed, nothing configured intend to be used when demonstrating synergy in dell primary storage <> backup storage, orchestrated by PowerProtect

+## powerscale
+fresh deployed, joinded the demo.local domain. has some file in the \\powerscale\

 ## wac (windows admin center)
 the "option" to have a nice HTML5 UI for managing windows systems.